When it comes to lead generation, working smart beats working hard.

 A combination of these will give you a list of highly prospective companies to reach out to.

 Our tool of choice for sales lead generation from cold prospecting is Prospect.io.

-When you have a list of companies that are likely to be of huge value to your organization, you want your sales team to spend as little time as possible looking for details.
+When a sales manager has a list of companies that are likely to be of huge value to their organization, they want their team to spend as little time as possible looking for details.

 This is where a tool like Prospect.io comes in handy.
-You can use their Google Chrome extension to find email addresses from any website or professional network and quickly add them to your CRM.
+You can use its Google Chrome extension to find email addresses from any website or professional network and quickly add them to your CRM platform.